mohamed-alattal/challenges/frontend/list-of-follows/README.md

 * Use a JSON with dummy data for each follow, assuming that the data for the list of follows came from a Followprice API.

+#### Delivering

+To deliver the solution you must fork this project, develop the solution in this folder and make a pull request when you think it is complete.

 [React]:https://facebook.github.io/react/
 [Flux]:https://facebook.github.io/flux/docs/overview.html
 [ReFlux]:https://github.com/spoike/refluxjs